top of page

 Trauma-informed anxiety counselling often includes:

-Body-Based Awareness: Learning to notice and work with physical sensations rather than trying to eliminate them, helping your nervous system recognize genuine safety
+• Body-Based Awareness: Learning to notice and work with physical sensations rather than trying to eliminate them, helping your nervous system recognise genuine safety

 Finding the Right Support in Glasgow